LEARN

 Colour Adult:

-P.l. callogenys: Both adults as in leucophthalmus, but with larger bill.
+P.l. callogenys: Both adults as in leucophthalmus, but with larger beak.
 Larger in size.
 Western birds have darker green body colour.

-P.l. propinquus: Both adults as in leucophthalmus, but larger in size.
+P.l. propinquus: Both adults as in leucophthalmus, but larger.

 P.l. nicefori: Both adults as in callogenys, but in general body colour paler and more yellow; red stripe across forehead.